joakim/kay/README.md

 ## Contributions

 Like what you see?
 Got any ideas or constructive criticism?
 Feel free to [open an issue](https://github.com/joakim/kay/issues/new).
 This language is still in its early stages of design.
-Contributions are always welcome, this is not intended to be a solo project.
+Contributions are always welcome, this was not intended to be a solo project :)

 [Ideas...](ideas.md)